Guttang Gottong: Ports

-Loco-Motion was ported to the Intellivision (published by Mattel) and the Tomy Tutor.
+Guttang Gottong was ported to the Intellivision (published by Mattel) and the Tomy Tutor.
 Activision's Happy Trails, with strikingly similar gameplay, was released prior to the Intellivision port of Loco-Motion.
-Positive reviews of Happy Trails resulted in Mattel releasing Loco-Motion at a reduced price.
+Positive reviews of Happy Trails resulted in Mattel releasing the game at a reduced price.

 An MSX port from Konami itself was published as Crazy Train.

 An M Network version for the Atari 2600 was planned for release on July 5, 1983, but was canceled for unknown reasons.

-Legacy

 The Game Boy port was released in Japan as part of Konami GB Collection Vol.2, and released in Europe as part of Vol. 3.
 While the Japanese version was released for the Game Boy with Super Game Boy features, the European version was colorized and translated into English for the Game Boy Color.

-Mouse Puzzle (1982) for the VTech CreatiVision, and Confuzion (1985) for the ZX Spectrum and Commodore 64 are similar in design to Loco-Motion.

-Cue Brick (1989) was a similar arcade game by Konami.

-Blodia aka Timeball was released in 1990 for NEC PC Engine, Sharp X68000 and Nintendo Game Boy.

-Junction (1990) for the Sega Genesis is similar in concept with isometric graphics.
-A Game Gear version was also published, retaining the original arcade game's top-down view.
-They were published by Micronet under license from Konami.

-The game was re-released under Hamster's Arcade Archives brand for the Nintendo Switch and the PlayStation 4 in October 2023.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and the PlayStation 4 in October 2023.